Career & Technical Education

 The Sequence of Courses is a document that serves to outline the order in which courses are offered and can be completed.

-In most cases there is a choice between full-time (two courses per session/6-weeks), or part-time (one course per session/6-weeks), or a combination of full- and part-time depending upon candidate needs.
-Some students choose to follow the Sequence of Courses as written, others will need a customized sequence based on personal needs, schedules, work, etc.
+In most cases there is a choice between two courses per session/6-weeks or one course per session/6-weeks.
+Students can customize their sequence based on personal needs, schedules, work, etc.

 If applying for Financial Aid, please register for sessions 1 and 2 at the same time.

-Please contact the CTE Program Coordinator at 509-359-6198 or msears@ewu.edu with questions
+Please contact the School of Education graduate specialist at 509-359-4846 or cteprograms@ewu.edu with questions

 Program & University Resources